jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 The generator combines photonic quantum computing [14] and qubit-quantum computing.
 Photonic devices are trained to generate photon numbers corresponding to navigation data accepted by the discriminator.
-A photonic quantum circuit is shown in Figure 6.
+A photonic quantum circuit is shown in Fig. 6.
 It has a single line, called a *qumode*.
 The input of the circuit, <img src="https://latex.codecogs.com/gif.latex?$\vert%200%20\rangle$"/>, is the zero energy level.
 There are two Gaussian devices.
 There is a